4 Must Avoid Mistakes After Building a Single Family Home

 Aside from the known home warranty providers, home builders also offer warranties to their clients.
 These warranties are usually handed out once the home construction is completed.
 While this sounds appealing, it could sometimes be used as an excuse by some contractors to compromise some of their work.

-Based on an article published by the Canadian Home Builders Association of BC, the most common defects recorded by warranty providers are related to wall and drywall problems which account for 13% of the total complaints, issues with the bathroom by 8%, problems on exterior doors by 8%, problems with the basements and windows which both accounts for 6% of the complaints.
-Based on the report, these problems arise due to complications brought about by changes in materials' size and forms when installed.
+Based on an article published by the Canadian Home Builders Association of BC, the most common defects recorded by warranty providers are related to wall and drywall problems which account for 13% of the total complaints, issues with the bathroom by 8%, problems with exterior doors by 8%, problems with the basements and windows which both accounts for 6% of the complaints.
+Based on the report, these problems arise from complications brought about by changes in materials' size and forms when installed.

 Builders are familiar with these issues.
 However, the warranty makes some of them settle for less.
 Even if they see small loopholes that could ruin some parts of the house, they will ignore it in the meantime and solely wait until the homeowner discovers such and claim the warranty.
 For sure, you don't want to hire such types of single family home builders.
 To help you be mindful of the quality of work of your builder, see the following list for the kind of work that must be completed before possession.